 Environmental Health and Safety shall be contacted at 773.702.9999 at least 24 hours in advance to the anticipated entry into a permit-required confined space so that the appropriate visual evaluation and atmospheric monitoring of the space can be performed.

 EXCEPTION: Environmental Health and Safety shall be notified immediately during an emergency situation involving the anticipated entry into a permit-required confined space to perform the appropriate evaluations of the space.

 The following conditions shall be met prior to entry into a permit-required confined space:

 - The entry supervisor from Environmental Health and Safety shall perform a visual inspection of the permit-required confined space and document the general purpose of entry and nature of hazards on the entry permit;

 - Environmental Health and Safety shall conduct pre-entry monitoring to determine if the space contains a hazardous atmosphere and document all results on the Confined Space Permit;

 - If the permit-required confined space is determined by Environmental Health and Safety as safe for entry, then a permit will be issued.
 If a permit is denied, a representative of Environmental Health and Safety will identify the measures to be taken in order for a permit to be awarded and entry into the permit-required confined space shall be prohibited until Environmental Health and Safety deems the space safe for entry and issues a permit;

-- If an entry permit is awarded, Environmental Health and Safety shall complete and post the entry permit at the entry portal of the permit-required confined space;
+- If an entry permit is awarded, Environmental Health and Safety shall complete and post the entry permit or provide the permit to the supervisor to post at the entry portal of the permit-required confined space;

 - The authorized entrant shall sign-out and wear a personal four gas meter provided by Environmental Health and Safety for continuous air monitoring of the atmosphere in the permit-required confined space.
 When work is complete, the authorized entrant shall return the personal four gas meter to Environmental Health and Safety;